LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

 RAJA Sequential Variant
 ^^^^^^^^^^^^^^^^^^^^^^^

-One way to write a RAJA variant of this kernel is:
+One way to write a RAJA variant of this kernel that preserves the nested loop structure of the C-style code above is:

 .. literalinclude:: ../../../../examples/tut_vertexsum-coloring.cpp
    :start-after: _raja_seq_vertexsum_start
    :end-before: _raja_seq_vertexsum_end
    :language: C++

-Here, we are using the ``RAJA::kernel`` interface to define a nested loop kernel.
+Here, we use the ``RAJA::kernel`` interface to define a nested loop kernel.
 The ``RAJA::kernel`` construct uses execution policies that define loop nesting and other kernel code in a nested C++ template type.
 See :ref:`loop_elements-kernel-label` for a description of how this works.
+However, note that the remaining examples in this section use ``RAJA::forall`` and list segments to enumerate the elements on the mesh.

 Note that neither the C-style nor the ``RAJA::kernel`` version can be guaranteed to run correctly in parallel by simply parallelizing loops.